-MIKT members are encouraged to take note of the document.
+MIKT members took note of the document.

-The Bern Convention Network of Special Focal Points on Eradication of Illegal Killing, Trapping and Trade in Wild Birds is invited to support the submission of the document to the Standing Committee at its 42nd meeting.
+The Bern Convention Network of Special Focal Points on Eradication of Illegal Killing, Trapping and Trade in Wild Birds supported the submission of the document to the Standing Committee at its 42nd meeting.